drailanjohngss/ExplorePinas/src/mkdocs/docs/index.md

 The Booking process in ExplorePinas is almost the same with the basic booking process for any reservation/booking system in the market today.

-Traveler's can pick a tour package, then proceed to filling up the basic information needed for the booking process to commemnce.
+Traveler's can pick a tour package, then proceed to filling up the basic information needed for the booking process to commence.

 Of course, travelers see, the available tour dates, and as well as the vital information about the tour package before booking, more information would be added in this section.